 Transfer fee: $10 million

-Altidore didn't quite work out in Spain, making just 22 appearances for Villarreal, but featured 70 times in the Premier League (with Hull City and Sunderland) and scored 51 goals for Eredivisie side AZ Alkmaar before returning to North America with Toronto FC in 2015.
+Jozy Altidore didn't quite work out in Spain, making just 22 appearances for Villarreal, but he featured 70 times in the Premier League (with Hull City and Sunderland) and scored 51 goals for Eredivisie side AZ Alkmaar before returning to North America with Toronto FC in 2015.
 He has 79 goals in all competitions with Toronto, winning MLS Cup, an MLS Supporters' Shield and three Canadian Championships.

 From: Atlanta United to Al-Nassr